naiyerasif/site/content/blog/2019/2019-08-19-developing-a-rest-api-with-express-and-typescript.md

 ---
-title: Developing a REST API with Express, TypeScript and Postgres
+title: Developing a REST API with Express and TypeScript
-path: /developing-a-rest-api-with-express-typescript-and-postgres
+path: /developing-a-rest-api-with-express-and-typescript
 date: 2019-08-19
-updated: 2019-09-22
+updated: 2019-11-14
 author: [naiyer]
 tags: ['guide']
 ---

-In this guide, you'll learn to write a REST API to perform CRUD operations using Express, TypeScript and Postgres.
-You'll also learn how to organize routes and add support for hot-reloading and simulating environment variables locally.
+Express, as a middleware, is commonly used for creating REST APIs.
+In this guide, we'll build an API to perform CRUD operations on a Postgres database.
+We'll explore how to organize Express routes, add support for hot-reloading and simulate environment variables locally.

 ### Setup

-> This guide uses
+> We'll use
 > - Node 12

-Download the project created at the end of the post [Logging Node.js application with morgan and log4js-node](/blog/2019/08/18/logging-nodejs-application-with-morgan-and-log4js-node) to follow this guide.
+To quickly get started, pull up the code for the gist [Logging Node.js application with morgan and log4js-node](/blog/2019/08/18/logging-nodejs-application-with-morgan-and-log4js-node).

-### Table of Contents

-## Define a domain

-Say, you want to build a music catalog.
-Your system should be able to
+We'll build a REST for a music catalog with the following capabilities.
 - add, modify or remove music tracks
 - associate a track with an album and artist
 - remove entire album
 - search tracks by title, album or artist

+### Table of Contents

 ## Configuring routes

-You need to add several REST endpoints to expose the domain described.
-To do so, you need to configure routes for those endpoints.
-Adding all the routes in `index.ts` will bloat it; hence, put the routes in a separate file, say `src/routes/tracks.routes.ts`.
+To process requests, we need to create several REST endpoints.
+We can do so by configuring routes for those endpoints.
+Since adding all the routes in `index.ts` will bloat it; we'll put them in a separate file, say `src/routes/tracks.routes.ts`.

 ```typescript
 import * as express from "express";